vporton/carbon-flow/README.md

 ### Limiting token flow

-The amount of child tokens that can be swapped for a parent token is limited by a certain number of tokens per second (as determined by the time since).
+The amount of child tokens that can be swapped for a parent token is limited by an algorithm parametrized with the following numbers:

+- R - a certain number of tokens per second (as determined by the time since the very last swap);

+- C - max swap credit amount (a number of tokens);

+- P - swap credit period.

 This is to avoid some entity maliciously or erroneously minting producing a giant number of tokens and then swapping them for valuable parent token.

-Morevover there is swap credit, a certain number of tokens that can be swapped in addition to the above defined amount.
-The swap credit is allocated as soon as the last allocated (by overusing the ?? limit) swap credit expires (it expires when the time equal to swap credit divided to the limit of token per second passes).
+The idea is that one can swap R tokens per seconds _plus_ up to C tokens per swap credit period P.

+The algorithm is as follows:

+- At any moment of time we are either in a swap credit or no (intially we are not in a swap credit).

+- At any moment of time anyone can swap up to (R*t)+c where t is the time passed from the very last swap for this child token, c is the remaining swap credit.

+- c = C if we were not in a swap credit.

+- c is set to C when we enter into a swap credit.

+- c is decreased by s-(R*t) where s is the swap amount at every swap if s-(R*t) > 0.

+- We enter swap credit if more than R*t tokens are swapped.

+- We exit from swap credit as soon as P seconds passes since last entering swap credit.

 Swap credit is intended for the situation when somebody swapped a token very recently and the allocated number of tokens is too small, as otherwise anyone